Polyurea Floor vs. Polyaspartic Floor Coating

 Polyurea can be difficult to work with due to its quick drying time.
 It cures very quickly, which leaves little time for the material to soak in and bond with the concrete pores.
 This means it can show mistakes if the installers don't move fast enough.

-Which is better in Delaware and Virginia: polyurea or polyaspartic?
+Which is better in Delaware, Maryland & Virginia: polyurea or polyaspartic?

 Polyaspartic is a type of polyurea, but polyaspartics have been modified to overcome the challenges polyureas face.
 Polyaspartics have an extended pot life which makes them easier to install and helps improve adhesion to the concrete surface.
 They are also more UV-resistant.
 However, it's important to remember that not all polyaspartics are created equal.
 In order to have full confidence the product won't yellow over time, the polyaspartic needs to be 100% aliphatic.
 Many polyaspartics contain only 51% aliphatic material, leaving you open to the risk of UV discoloration.

-Problems With Polyurea Floor Coatings in Newark & Nearby
+Problems With Polyurea Floor Coatings in Easton & Nearby